 - To begin preparing, you should build an emergency kit and make sure you are aware of the tornado shelters on campus.

 - Look for the following danger signs:

 - o Dark, often greenish sky.

-- 0 Large hail.
+- o Large hail.

-- A large, dark, low-lying cloud (particularly if rotating).
+- o A large, dark, low-lying cloud (particularly if rotating).

-- Loud roar, similar to a freight train.
+- o Loud roar, similar to a freight train.

 - Be prepared to take shelter immediately.